jimbobding/Bar-Hop-UK/readme.md

 The main font I settled on was [Bangers](https://fonts.google.com/specimen/Bangers), I felt it gave a playful alomst comic book look which I liked and felt a theme based around fun and good times would work for an app that was in a sense promotng good times.

+Colours

+I wanted the colour theme to be based around light and fun, Bar Hop Uk being a fun app I wanted this comethrough in the design and colour.
+I wanted a pop arty comic book colour theme.
+I originally did look at using colour assosiated with beer an hops and did trial some colours of that scheme but found them a bit to earthy and not fitting inwith my scope of the app.

+sites that helped me with my colour schemes

 Logo's

+Problems

+I had  a problem with my modal newsletter pop up, when the newspaper logo which had a transform scale from .9 - 2 ws activated it would push the modal off screen on some of the smaller devices.
+I fixed ths by changing the transform scale to .5 - 1. still giving me the affect I desired but the transform was smaller and more controlled, which along whith sorting out my placemant issue also looke better asthetically.